-Data Relationship in Cache
+Data Dependency for Relationship in Cache

 Databases have data stored in them based on a relational model where the data is represented in the form of tuples or relational groups.
 Entities are mapped with other entities based on this relation model which shows the dependency of entities or items on each other.